Solstice

 Solstice and Stonehenge

 Marking the passage of time was important to many ancient cultures.
-For the people of Stonehenge who were farmers, growing crops and tending herds of animals, knowing when the seasons were changing was important.
+For the people of Stonehenge, who were farmers that grew crops and tended herds of animals, knowing when the seasons were changing was important.
 Winter might have been a time of fear as the days grew shorter and colder.
 People must have longed for the return of light and warmth.
 Marking this yearly cycle may have been one of the reasons that Neolithic people constructed Stonehenge – a monument aligned to the movements of the sun.

 The stones were shaped and set up to frame at least two important events in the annual solar cycle – the midwinter sunset at the winter solstice and the midsummer sunrise at the summer solstice.